Hapag-Lloyd postpones IPO after Maersk warning

 People familiar with the deal said on Monday the company had guided investors to an IPO price of 23 euros per share, the bottom of the 23-29 euro price range.

 Independent of the offer price, Hapag-Lloyd aims to raise 265 million euros from the IPO, adjusting the number of shares accordingly.
-Shareholder TUI (TUIT.L) plans to sell shares worth just below 100 million euros.
+Shareholder TUI (TUIT.L) plans to sell shares worth just below 100 million euros (72 million pounds).

 (Reporting by Arno Schuetze and Alexander Hübner; Editing by Christoph Steitz and Georgina Prodhan)